You've probably asked yourself: should I get a smart meter?

 We appreciate it’s not an easy decision, so we've collected some common concerns about smart meters and provided some answers.
 This should help you decide whether you should get one.

-If you have a second generation SMETS2 meter you can switch supplier without any problems.
+You won't have any problems switching energy supplier with a smart meter if you have a second generation SMETS2 meter.
 SMETS2 meters will keep their smart functionality after a switch.
-At SSE we’re now installing SMETS2 meters.
+As it happens, we're now installing SMETS2 meters.

 If you have a first generation SMETS1 meter you might find it’ll lose some smart functionality for a short period, but you can still go ahead and switch supplier.

 Smart meters emit radio waves like mobile phones, but only in short bursts.
 And they're not as close to your body.
 You should get less exposure to radio waves from your smart meter than from your mobile phone.
 For more details, see the government guidance on smart meters: radio waves and health.

 4. Are smart meters safe?

 Smart meters have undergone testing under UK and EU product safety law.
 Public Health England, part of the UK Department of Health, has studied the evidence and ruled that smart meters pose no health risks.

 5. How do smart meters spy on you?

 Smart meters can't see you or listen in on your conversations.
 None of your personal information is collected or stored.